 When deploying to WebGL you'll want to run the publish command / upload the ZIP folder within the folder that's generated by Unity - it should contain an

-If you're using the ZapWorks CLI does not send a
+If you are using the ZapWorks CLI to serve your files, you will find that it does not send a

-Note you can also make use of menu option Zappar/Editor/Update Project Settings To Publish to make these specific changes around setting WebGL-Template and compression settings.
-Though you should always double check to confirm.
+Zappar > Editor > Update Project Settings To Publishto make these specific changes around setting WebGL-Template and compression settings, though you should always double check to confirm.

 For a more detailed step-by-step on how to build and publish to WebGL, head over to our Publishing article.